TheJoshuaEvans/LCC-CS276/README.md

 Requires Node / NPM be installed to use npm scripts.
 If using [NVM](https://github.com/nvm-sh/nvm), you can run `nvm use` to automatically use the correct version

+# Spoiler Warning!
+This project also includes completed assignments and course resources in the [coursework](./coursework/) directory.
+Avoid that directory (or delete it entirely) if you don't want any spoilers for the class!

 # Running
 This project uses Docker to host a MySql and a Microsoft SQL server, forwarding at the regular ports.
 The following commands are supported: